 However, police officers quickly disputed these claims that Gaye was violently beaten after they found no indication of bruises on his head or any physical indication that he had been kicked or punched multiple times.

 Whatever the reason was for Gaye Sr. killing his son, he appeared to be remorseful after the fact, stating, “I just didn’t believe it.
 I thought he was kidding me.
 I said, ‘Oh God of mercy.
 Oh.
 Oh.
 Oh.’
 It just shocked me.
 I went to pieces, just cold.
 I just sit there and I didn’t know what to do, just sitting there like a mummy.”

-After reviewing the documents associated with Gaye’s murder, including the amount of drugs Gaye had in his system and pictures of his father’s injuries from the fight, the judge presiding over the case agreed to grant Marvin Gaye Sr. a plea bargain.
+After reviewing the documents associated with the murder, including the amount of drugs Gaye had in his system, the judge presiding over the case agreed to grant Marvin Gaye Sr. a plea bargain.
 He pleaded no contest to the charge of voluntary manslaughter and was sentenced to a six-year suspended sentence and five years of probation with no jail time.

 Gaye Sr. told the court, “If I could bring him back I would.
 I was afraid of me.
 I thought I was going to get hurt.
 I didn’t know what was going to happen.
 I’m really sorry for everything that happened.
 I loved him.
 I wish he could step through this door right now.
 I’m paying the price now.”

 Despite his remorse, the world lost one of its best musicians at the hands of his father.
 Marvin Gaye Sr. passed away on October 10, 1998.